opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 This follows the same sequence the user types.

-To configure a field to use edge N-grams, create an autocomplete analyzer with an edge N-gram filter:
+To configure a field to use edge N-grams, create an autocomplete analyzer with an `edge_ngram` filter:

 ```json
 PUT shakespeare